-Meet our cheeky cockatoos!
+Meet the cheeky cockatoos!

-Seisia is the pair’s oldest daughter who hatched on 5 October 2010.
+Seisia is Mrs Ben’s oldest daughter who hatched on 5 October 2010.
 She was artificially incubated and hand-reared by zoo keepers as at the time her parents had not yet been able to successfully incubate an egg.
 She’s a very affectionate bird and thoroughly enjoys spending time with the zoo keepers.
 She also loves having her crest scratched, a trait possibly inherited from her dad, and her favourite treat is Macadamia nuts.

 Palm Cockatoos are a rainforest dwelling parrot native to Cape York Peninsula in north Queensland, Aru Island, West Papuan and lowland New Guinea.